XAMPP Installation in Linux and Windows

 XAMPP Server is a free open source cross-platform web server package.
-XAMPP is an AMP stack which allows to install Apache, MySQL and PHP in your computer together with some other useful software.
+XAMPP is an AMP stack which allows installing Apache, MySQL, and PHP in your computer together with some other useful software.
 It has been designed to provide an easy installation experience.
 It is free and available for Windows, Mac OS and Linux.
 It provides an easy way for developers to create a local web server for testing purposes.
 Since most actual web server deployments use the same components as XAMPP, it provides an easy way of transitioning from a local test server to a live server.

 Components of XAMPP

 1) Apache: Apache is the actual web server application that processes and delivers web content to a computer and it is the most popular web server online.

 2) MySQL: Every web application, simple or complicated, requires a database for storing collected data.
 MySQL is open source and is the world’s most popular database management system.
 It powers everything from hobbyist websites to professional platforms like WordPress.